-Except for contracts entered into in the ordinary course of business, there were no contracts entered into by the Company during the twelve month period ending December 31, 2019 which are material or entered into before the twelve month period ending December 31, 2019 but are still in effect, other than the contract listed below:
+Except for contracts entered into in the ordinary course of business, there were no contracts entered into by the Company during the twelve month period ending December 31, 2020 which are material or entered into before the twelve month period ending December 31, 2020 but are still in effect, other than the contracts listed below:

-Subscription Agreement dated July 25, 2019 between the Company, 1213509 B.C.
+- Subscription Agreement dated July 25, 2019 between the Company, 1213509 B.C.
 Ltd. a wholly owned subsidiary of Imperial Brands, and solely for certain limited purposes set forth therein, Imperial Tobacco Overseas Holdings Limited.
-See "General Development of the Business - Imperial Brands Investment".
+See "General Development of the Business Imperial Brands Investment";

+- the Warrant Indenture; and

+- the Investment Agreement.

-A copy of the Subscription Agreement is available under the Company's corporate profile on SEDAR.
+Copies of these material contracts are available under the Company's corporate profile on SEDAR.